Magellium/osmreplicationtrees/README.md

 * two root parent areas `.osm.pbf` files  (2*49 GB ~ 100 GB)
 * at least two `child_area.osm.pbf` files (for instance 2*3.5 GB ~ 7 GB for France)
-* a child area replication tree (roughly estimated at 0,04% of your `child_area.osm.pbf` size more each day, from starting day ; for instance about 500MB for 6 months for France)
+* a child area replication tree (roughly estimated at 0,04% of your `child_area.osm.pbf` size more each day, from starting day; for instance about 500 MB for 6 months for France)